undoLogic/setupCase-boilerplate/README.md

 - Enable SSH (Control panel -> SSH Access -> SSH access is disabled -> Click Enable)
 - Activate Wget/Curl (Control panel -> SSH Access -> Network tools -> Enable)
 - Create sub-domains (Control panel -> Sub Domains -> Create 'test' & 'repos')
+  - You can create other sub-domains in the future for other projects
+  - Each subdomain you create is publically available eg if you create 'test' then you can go to http://test.domain.com
 - Activate Git Repo (Control panel -> Git -> fill in form)
   - Domain: choose your main domain
   - Sub-domain choose 'repos'
   - Leave 'web access path' blank'
   - Name: use your project name
   - Desc: A short desc about your project
+- IMPORTANT: Copy info
-- IMPORTANT: Copy down the Web Address, username and password after the Git repo is created as we will use them again in the future steps
+  - Keep the Web Address, username and password after the Git repo is created as we will use them again in the future steps
+  - NOTE: There is a link allowing you to change the password if you like.
+We will not have any private data until later, so an easier password is good for setup and later you will push into github which is more secure

 [back to top](#overview-steps)